 Response to Request.
-If the LEA has not sent a prior written notice, such as a Notice of Recommended Educational Placement, commonly referred to as a "NOREP", to the parent regarding the subject matter contained in the parent's Due Process Hearing Request, the LEA must send to the parent, within ten (10) days of receiving the Due Process Hearing Request, a response including the following Information: (1) an explanation of why the LEA proposed or refused to take the action raised in the Hearing Request, (2) a description of other options the Individualized Education Program ("IEP") Team considered, if any, (3) and the reasons why those options were rejected, (4) a description of each evaluation procedure, assessment, record, or report the LEA used as the basis for the proposed or refused action and (5) a description of the factors that are relevant to the proposal or refusal.
+If the LEA has not sent a prior written notice, such as a Notice of Recommended Educational Placement, commonly referred to as a "NOREP", to the parent regarding the subject matter contained in the parent's Due Process Hearing Request, the LEA must send to the parent, within ten (10) days of receiving the Due Process Hearing Request, a response including the following Information: (1) an explanation of why the LEA proposed or refused to take the action raised in the Hearing Request, (2) a description of other options the Individualized Education Program ("IEP") Team considered, if any, (3) and the reasons why those s were rejected, (4) a description of each evaluation procedure, ment, record, or report the LEA used as the basis for the proposed or refused action and (5) a description of the factors that are relevant to the proposal or refusal.
 Filing this response to the parent's Due Process Hearing Request does not prevent the LEA from challenging the sufficiency of the Due Process Hearing Request.
-If it is the parent receiving the Due Process Hearing Request, then a response to the Due Process Hearing Request must be sent to the other side within ten (10) days of receipt of the request.
-The response should specifically address the issues raised in the Due Process Hearing Request.
+If it is the parent receiving the Due Process Hearing Request, then a response to the Due Process Hearing Request must be sent to the other side within ten (10) ys of receipt of the request.
+The response should specifically address the ues raised in the Due Process Hearing Request.

 Hearing Officer Determination of Sufficiency of the Due Process Hearing Request.
 Within five (5) days of receiving a party's challenge to the sufficiency of the Due Process Hearing Request, the Hearing Officer must make a determination based solely on the information contained within the Request whether the Request meets content requirements listed above.
-The Hearing Officer must immediately notify both parties in writing of his or her determination.
+The Hearing Officer must immediately notify both parties in writing of his or

 Subject Matter of the Hearing.
-The party requesting the due process hearing is not permitted to raise issues at the due process hearing that were not raised in the Due Process Hearing Request (or Amended Due Process Hearing Request) unless the other party agrees otherwise.
+The party requesting the due process hearing is not permitted to raise issues at the due process hearing that were not raised in the Due Process Hearing Request (or Amended Due Process Hearing Request) unless the other party agrees otherwise

 Resolution Session.
 Before a due process hearing can take place, the LEA must convene a preliminary meeting with the parent and the relevant member or members of the IEP Team who have specific knowledge of the facts identified in the Due Process Hearing Request in an attempt to resolve those issues without the need to proceed to a due process hearing.
-This preliminary meeting must be convened within fifteen (15) days of the receipt of the Due Process Hearing Request.
-A representative of the LEA who has decision-making authority must be present at this meeting.
+This preliminary meeting must be convened within fifteen (15) days of the ceipt of the Due Process Hearing Request.
+A representative of the LEA tho has decision-making authority must be present at this meeting.
 The LEA may not have an attorney attend the meeting unless the parent is also accompanied by an attorney.
 Parent advocates may attend the meeting.
 At the meeting, the parent will discuss the Due Process Hearing Request, and the LEA will be provided the opportunity to resolve the Due Process Hearing Request unless the parent and the LEA agree, in writing, to waive this meeting, or agree to use the mediation process.
 If the parent and LEA resolve the issues in the Due Process Hearing Request at the preliminary meeting, they must put the agreement terms in writing, and both the parent and a representative of the LEA who has the authority to bind the LEA must sign the agreement.
-The agreement is a legally-binding document and may be enforced by a court.
-Either the parent or LEA may void the agreement within three (3) business days of the date of the agreement.
-After three (3) business days, the agreement is binding on both parties.
+The agreement is a legally-binding documen and may be enforced by a court.
+Either the parent or LEA may void the